muquit/go-xbuild-go/README.md

         -release-note "Release v1.0.1"
 ```

+To make a formatted release note, create a file `release_notes.md`.
+By default, it looks for file `release_notes.md` in the current working directory.
+Then type:

 ```
 go-xbuild-go -release
 ```

-By default, it looks file `release_notes.md` in the current working directory.

 ## Contributing
 Pull requests welcome!
 Please keep it simple.